-The Engaged BIPOC Scholar-Practitioner Program brings together graduate students and faculty of color from across the School of Education to form a mutually beneficial learning community.
-The Engaged BIPOC Scholar-Practitioner Program was born from a desire for community and connections beyond programs with other graduate students of color, inspired by faculty and students’ own mentoring experiences.
+The Engaged BIPOC Scholar-Practitioner Program brings together graduate students and faculty from across the School of Education to form a mutually beneficial learning community.
+The Engaged BIPOC Scholar-Practitioner Program was born from a desire for community and connections beyond programs with other graduate students of diverse backgrounds, inspired by faculty and students’ own mentoring experiences.

 This cohort-based program aims to: